chaoexUser/api_en/README.md

 # Query

 Developers can obtain information such as currency transaction pairs, real-time quotes, transaction depth, and transaction history through the query interface.
 Currently, the query function does not require login authentication and pass the token.
-If the request pressure of the query increases, you may consider increasing the token and limiting the number of daily queries.
+If the request pressure of the query increases, you may consider adding the token and limiting the number of daily queries.

 ## Currency transaction pairs obtainment